itsmartinwho/foresight-cdss-mvp/docs/PLASMA_EFFECT.md

 * **Technology** – Three.js + a custom GLSL fragment shader.
 * **Noise source** – Ashima 3-D simplex-noise (public-domain) compiled in the fragment shader.
 * **Visual goal** – A subtle, slow-moving, filament-like "gas/plasma" animation that never interferes with readability and still shines through the product's glass / opacity layers.
+* **Implementation Pattern:** A singleton pattern managed *outside* the main React render tree.
+The `<PlasmaBackground />` component (used in `layout.tsx`) runs a `useEffect` hook **once** on initial mount to create a `<canvas id="plasma-bg">` element, prepend it directly to `document.body`, and start the Three.js animation loop.
+The component itself then renders `null`.
+This avoids React re-renders or DOM manipulations affecting the canvas during navigation, ensuring a stable, persistent background.
-* **Motion-reduction** – Honours the user's `prefers-reduced-motion` setting by swapping the shader for a static radial-gradient painted on the same canvas.
+* **Motion-reduction** – Honours the user's `prefers-reduced-motion` setting.
+If true, the initial `useEffect` skips Three.js initialization and instead paints a static radial-gradient onto the canvas.

 ---